Check out all the pretty versions of our latest project bag pattern - the ALLina tote, and get inspired to make your own!

 DIY Craft Caddy

 What a creative idea to use the Allina tote as a mobile craft caddy!
-This tote was sewn by Marie-Michèle and the fabric selected by her son - he'll use the caddy for his drawing lessons.
+This tote was sewn by Marie-Michèle and the fabric was selected by her son - he'll use the caddy for his drawing lessons.
 A lovely make - and practical too!
 Find out what else she sews at @mariemichelebm

 Embroidery Project Bag